 The current law permits the possession of an ounce or less of marijuana on your person.
 The acts of “selling, manufacturing or trafficking in marijuana” and operating a motor vehicle while under the influence of marijuana remain crimes.
+If you have been charged with any of these offenses, then you need a marijuana lawyer.
+Massachusetts residents in the Boston and Lowell areas can count on us.

 In Commonwealth v.
 Humberto H., the SJC affirmed a Juvenile Court judge’s dismissal of the delinquency complaint charging the juvenile with possession with intent to distribute marijuana on the ground that the complaint was not supported by probable cause.
 The application for the complaint included the following information: the dean of the juvenile’s high school noticed the smell of marijuana coming from him and upon being questioned by the dean, the juvenile became “very defensive and agitated.”
 The juvenile was searched and five plastic bags of marijuana were found in the pocket of his shorts.
 The SJC noted that there was no information in the complaint application regarding the weight of the marijuana and that the application defined the value of the substance as “‘$0.00.’”
 The Court concluded that the above information failed to support a finding of probable cause as to intent to distribute.